Why Chores and Allowance Shouldn’t Be Tied Together

 Instead, choose an amount that can reasonably cover the expenses you expect him to take on–iTunes and app purchases, entertainment, and toys–and that gives him the option to save for the special game he really wants.
 He’ll also learn the invaluable concept of delayed gratification.

-As kids get older, consider giving them a larger amount each week or month for allowance, but increase the items that he’ll be expected to cover.
-A tween or teen can learn important life lessons by budgeting her monthly allowance to cover lunch money, entertainment, clothes, iTunes downloads, etc. If she blows all of her money in the first week, she’ll experience the natural consequences of poor budgeting and will likely do better next month.
+As kids get older, consider giving them a larger amount each week or month for allowance, but increase the items that they’ll be expected to cover.
+A tween or teen can learn important life lessons by budgeting her monthly allowance to cover lunch money, entertainment, clothes, app downloads, etc. If she blows all of her money in the first week, she’ll experience the natural consequences of poor budgeting and will likely do better next month.

 I know how difficult it can be to make this shift–especially since parents want to motivate their children in a way that finally works.
 Allowance, when given as payment for chores, is equivalent to giving a reward.
 And we know from research and practice that rewards aren’t an effective long-term strategy.

 While offering a no-strings-attached allowance and shifting your language away from chores to “contributions” are great first steps to motivating your child, we know there may be other parenting struggles plaguing you.
-If you’re struggling with backtalk or bedtime routine or mealtime (or any other power struggle), please know we are here for you.
+If you’re struggling with backtalk or bedtime routines or mealtime (or any other power struggle), please know we are here for you.

 I’d be honored if you’d join me for a FREE ONLINE CLASS.
 I’ll teach you how to get your kids to listen–no nagging, reminding, or yelling required.